-1 x Australian Aboriginal, Torres Strait Islander and Māori Cultural Competence and Cultural Safety resource, if not completed during Basic Training.
+1 Australian Aboriginal, Torres Strait Islander and Māori Cultural Competence and Cultural Safety resource, if not completed during Basic Training.

-Trainees must complete the resource by the end of their Advanced Training however it's recommended they complete it before the specialty consolidation phase.
+Trainees must complete the resource by the end of their Advanced Training.
+Completion is recommended before the specialty consolidation phase.